androidovshchik/DoSmthGreat/README.md

 Why there is a task `word`?
 As for me i think that words have a great power.
 So this is the best weapon to fight with oneself first of all.

 And about `actions`.
 I think it doesn't matter to specify here what action has been done because they must be similar.
-The primary idea is simplicity and extensibility.
+The primary idea is simplicity of usage and extensibility of ideas by growing count of apps.

 Let's plan today a great purpose and getting closer to it everyday!